hugosalas91/Getting-and-Cleaning-Data-Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Good luck!

+## run_analysis.R

+Run the script run_analysis.R with the below code:

+source("run_analysis.R")

+This will download the data sets and save them in a folder called data.
+The data sets have the next features:

+- dataset1.csv - 10299 rows and 81 cols
+- dataset2.csv - 180 rows and 81 cols

+The code will create an independent tidy data set with the average of each variable for each activity and each subject in the file **tidy_data_set.txt**.